 Connect to MS Windows 8.1 client.

 We required Windows ADK (Assessment and Deployment Kit) to create our Windows PE iso.
-Therefore, we have downloaded it from Microsoft’s website and installed it on our Windows 8.1 client.
+Therefore, we have downloaded Windows ADK from Microsoft’s website and installed it on our Windows 8.1 client.

 After installation, run Deployment and Imaging Tools Environment as Administrator.